 Within the financial plan, £30,000 has been allocated for evaluation, which we consider to be appropriate given the size of the proposed LGF allocation.
-The evaluation will be carried out independently and will be competitively procured, within the procurement regulations of Canterbury Christ Church University.
+The evaluation will be carried out

 Within the evaluation specification, we will invite prospective evaluators to propose a detailed methodology.
 However, we anticipate that the evaluation will involve: